The Netherlandsin General:

 Pick Up & Drop Off Point Water Taxi

-- Leijnse Stadstours has nice excursions to places around Rotterdam.
+- Take an tour or excursion to places around Rotterdam.
 Highly recommend are Delft and Kinderdijk

-but places like Gouda, Schiedam, Dordrecht, The Hague, Leiden and Utrecht are also nice to visit.
+places like Gouda, Schiedam, Dordrecht, The Hague, Leiden and Utrecht are also nice to visit.
+Leijnse-tours organizes private tours in or from Rotterdam.

 - Easy to overlook, but close to the Market Hall there's the 'Nieuwemarkt' a square with the Liberty Statue 'Maagd van Holland' (1874), some unique shops, boutiques, bars and restaurants.